thogiti/EFPSEZKFellowSummer/Module 6 - Intro to Circuits/README.md

 ```

-Let's understand this script line by line to understand these ZKSNARK operations workflow.
+Let's walk through this script line by line to understand these ZKSNARK operations workflow.

 - The first line `#!/bin/bash` tells the operating system that this is a bash script, which is a type of program that can run commands in a terminal.
 - The line `cd contracts/circuits` changes the current directory to `contracts/circuits`, which is where the circuit files are stored.